Property Disputes in Richmond, VA

 Virginia law prohibits any person from digging up, destroying, or injuring any tree on another’s land or public land in Richmond.
 These acts may be permissible with written consent from the owner.
 Otherwise, the perpetrator is guilty of a Class 3 misdemeanor.

 Virginia’s Right to Farm Act protects Richmond farmers from nuisance suits involving matters such as noise and odor.
-Specifically, the Act provides protection if the farm follows the law and best management practices.
+Specifically, the Act protects if the farm follows the law and best management practices.
 Additionally, the Act limits the City of Richmond from requiring restrictive zoning practices and special permits for farms.
 However, the Act does not protect farms from claims other than nuisance, such as negligence.

 Legal Process for Boundary Disputes In Richmond, Virginia